vlggms/tegustation-bay12/.github/PULL_REQUEST_TEMPLATE.md

 You'll find a README and example file in .\html\changelogs\ for further instructions.

 You can also find a template for adding your changelog directly to the PR description here: https://github.com/Baystation12/Baystation12/wiki/Automatic-changelog-generation

+As a courtesy, for ported PRs, please include if you have the blessing of the author.
+While not required, we encourage basic decency in porting others' work.
+It is also sufficient to note that the author has not expressed displeasure at the idea of their work getting ported.
+Please refrain from porting works of authors that have expressed displeasure in having their work ported, thank you.
 -->